Finbuckle/Finbuckle.MultiTenant/docs/Identity.md

 Finbuckle.Multitenant can isolate Identity authentication per tenant so that user sessions are unique per tenant.
 See [per-tenant authentication](Authentication) for information on how to customize authentication options per tenant.

-## Identity Model Customization with MultiTenantIdenitityDbContext
+## Identity Model Customization with MultiTenantIdentityDbContext
 The [ASP.NET Core Identity data model](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/customize-identity-model?view=aspnetcore-2.2#the-identity-model) relies on several types which are passed to the database context as generic parameters:
 - `TUser`
 - `TRole`